 What are the IPv4 and IPv6 loopback addresses?

-This address is similar to our postal address where each mail needs to have the address for the destination to get it delivered.
-A message/packet over the network needs to have the destination IP address to reach another node.
-A loopback address is a special IP address that is configured in the operating system with no hardware associated with it.
+A message over the network having the destination IP address to reach another node.
+A loopback address is a special IP address that is configured in the operating system with no network card associated with it.

 If a network client program sends a packet to the loopback address, the operating system routes the packet back to the userspace.